-Overload: The academic advisor and the dean of the student's college/school must approve, in writing on the appropriate form, registration for an overload.
+The academic advisor and the dean of the student's Overload: college/school must approve, in writing on the appropriate form, registration for an overload.
 Following completion of 45 credits, students with a cumulative 3.0 GPA may be approved for up to 21 credits.
-Graduating seniors who do not have grade point deficiencies, may be approved to enroll for up to 21 credits in order to complete graduation requirements during that term.
+Graduating seniors who do not have grade point deficiencies, may be approved to enroll for up to 21 credits in order to complete graduation approved to enroll for up to 21 credits in order to complete graduation requirements during that term.
 Audit enrollment will be included in determining all class overloads.